mhc-cs/vagrant-configs/README.md

 # vagrant-configs
 Vagrant config files for MHC CS students

-Use 'my_linux_vm' if you're just getting started.
-Use 'anaconda+jupyter' to use Python with Jupyter tools.
+'my_linux_vm' is a basic Ubuntu Linux VM.
+Try this one if you're just getting started. (no GUI on this virtual machine)

+'anaconda+jupyter' has anaconda + Jupyter tools baked in.
+Use this one for Python programming. (this one also has no GUI)

+'ubuntu20.02withXfce' is an Ubuntu VM with minimal Xfce GUI installed.